Vergenter/stronghold_autosell/README.md

 1. Injection can be removed from the game process by pressing the END key.

 ## To do
+* Simplify the mod's usage.
+Consider integrating it with UCP for easier installation.
+* Add support for multiple players.
+Currently, the mod only works for the red player in multiplayer mode.
+* Integrate autoselling with an in-game function, such as adding an item to stockpile.
+This should help with UCP integration.
-* disable selling resources that are prohibited by the game scenario settings
+* Disable selling resources that are prohibited by the game scenario settings
-* reset mod settings on every load or start game
+* Reset mod settings on every load or start game

 ## Screenshots
 [autoTradeView]: AutoTrade view in menu